espressif/esp-idf/docs/en/api-reference/peripherals/dac.rst

 - :ref:`CONFIG_DAC_ISR_IRAM_SAFE` controls whether the default ISR handler can work when cache is disabled.
 See `IRAM Safe <#iram-safe>`__ for more information.
 - :ref:`CONFIG_DAC_SUPPRESS_DEPRECATE_WARN` controls whether to suppress the warning message compilation while using the legacy DAC driver.
 - :ref:`CONFIG_DAC_ENABLE_DEBUG_LOG` is used to enable the debug log output.
-Enable this option will increase the firmware binary size.
+Enable this option increases the firmware binary size.

 .. only:: esp32

-    - :ref:`CONFIG_DAC_DMA_AUTO_16BIT_ALIGN` will auto expand the 8-bit data to 16-bit data in the driver to satisfy the I2S DMA format.
+    - :ref:`CONFIG_DAC_DMA_AUTO_16BIT_ALIGN` auto expands the 8-bit data to 16-bit data in the driver to satisfy the I2S DMA format.

 Application Example
 -------------------